snokvist/joystick2crsf/README.md

 action_2=channel=6,edge=low,press=long,transport=http,url=http://10.0.0.2/api,method=POST,body={"cmd":"start"}
 ```

-The dispatch runs even when `/dev/uinput` is unavailable, so remove or rename the config file if you
-want to disable the action hooks.
+Remove or rename the config file if you want to disable the action hooks.